Selection Process

 Deferment Information

-If you cannot attend the Reginal PAT Processing in March or April, you will be able to defer until the fall of 2025.
-If you are on qualifying active- duty military orders, you may be placed on special military deferment list.
+If you took the 2024-2025 exam and cannot attend the current reginal PAT processing, you will be reinvited for a final time to a Spring 2026 PAT processing.
+If you are on qualifying active-duty military orders, you may be placed on special military deferment list.
 You must attach a copy of your current orders/ service contract to your deferment request form.
-Questions regarding a military deferment or if your military orders qualify, email [email protected]
+Questions regarding a military deferment or if your military orders qualify, email [email protected].